WheatonCS/Lexos/test/test_suite/Experiments/EarlyEnglish/GenesisAandB/README.md

 Finding divisions within a poem is a problem at least related to the one we had addressed in the Daniel/Azarias analyses.
-Here we analyze the Anglo-Saxon poem Genesis to see if our lexomic methods distinguish the sections of the (one) Genesis poem where the two sections are known as Genesis A and Genesis B.
+Here we analyze the Anglo-Saxon poem Genesis to see if our lexomics methods distinguish the sections of the (one) Genesis poem where the two sections are known as Genesis A and Genesis B.

 Using the tools from:   http://lexos.wheatoncollege.edu